 - Process as many payments online as possible — that should be your goal!

 - Set up multiple deposit accounts to make sure money is automatically going to the correct bank account.
-This means fewer people have to manually sort funds and removes the possibility of sorting mistakes.
+This means fewer people have to sort funds manually and removes the possibility of sorting mistakes.

 Step 2: Move Every Fee Online

-We already hinted at this in our fund-tracking tips above.
-There’s a trick to creating cashless schools in your district, and it’s a simple one:
+There’s a trick to creating cashless schools in your district, and it’s a simple one: Move every fee online.
+That’s it.

 Here are a few of the many fees you should move online: